tdeneke/koster_data_management/README.rst

 .. image:: https://panoptes-uploads.zooniverse.org/project_attached_image/61225451-fb50-4b35-8ef4-91a065e7ff50.png
+   :align: center
    :alt: "(Entity relationship diagram of the SQLite database of the Koster Seafloor Observatory.")

 Currently, the system is built around a series of tutorials (python notebooks) that users can run to: